l0r3zz/sloblackswan/content/grey_swan_section/grey_swan_section.md

     print(f"{month}: {risk.current_risk():.1%} risk (was {risk.baseline:.1%})")

 # After 6 months of ignoring warnings:
-# Risk has climbed from 2% to 8-12% - you've made the Grey Swan 4-6x more likely
+# Risk has climbed from 2% to ~10% (in the 8-12% band) -- you've made the Grey Swan ~5x more likely
 ```

 **The Feedback Loop:**